farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Ninja Vanish.** Once per scene, you can vanish while in plain sight by spending a fate point, using a smoke pellet or other mysterious technique.
 This places the _Vanished_ boost on you.
 While you’re vanished, no one can attack or create an advantage on you until after they’ve succeeded at an overcome roll with Notice to suss out where you went (basically meaning they have to give up an exchange to try).
 This aspect goes away as soon as you invoke it, or someone makes that overcome roll.
 (Fate Core, p.126)
 - **Shadowed Strike.** (requires Master of Shadows and Ninja Vanish.)
 After you invoke _Vanished_ on an attack, you may defend with Stealth for the remainder of the current exchange. (adapted from Spirit of the Century SRD, §6.27.1)
 - **Slippery Target.** Provided you’re in darkness or shadow, you can use Stealth to defend against Shoot attacks from enemies that are at least one zone away.
 (Fate Core, p.126)
 - **Stalker.** You like to watch people who don't know they're being watched.
-You may use Stealth in place of Investigate to conduct surveillance. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Stealth in place of Investigate to conduct surveillance.

 ### Other